oarabilekoore/viewkit-ui/README.md

 Contributions are welcome and highly appreciated.
 However, before you jump right into it, we would like you to review our Contribution Guidelines to make sure you have a smooth experience contributing to rosana.js.

 ## Licensing

+rosana.js uses a logo from flaticon by [Freepik](https://www.flaticon.com/free-icons/project-plan).

 rosana.js is licensed under the MIT License, authored by [Oarabile Koore](https://github.com/oarabiledev)